Great Ocean Road: Great Ocean Walk

 In 2004, the Great Ocean Walk opened, connecting 104 km of walking trails that follow the coastline near the Great Ocean Road, stretching from Apollo Bay to the 12 Apostles.

 Engineering heritage award

 The road received an Engineering Heritage National Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.

-Great Ocean Road law
+Great Ocean Road Protection Act

-In December 2020, legislation went into effect to legally protect the Great Ocean Road – called the “Great Ocean Road and Environs Protection Act 2020”.
+In December 2020, the Great Ocean Road and Environs Protection Act 2020 went into effect, giving legal protection to the Great Ocean Road.